 - Council tax bill

-You can make a claim by calling the Department for Work and Pensions (DWP).
+How to get PIPYou can make a claim by calling the Department for Work and Pensions (DWP).
 If you’re calling on behalf of another they will need to be with you when you make the call.
+You will need:

 - Your contact details